collective/collective.developermanual/source/getstarted/index.rst

   archetypes (create Archetypes content), dexterity (create Dexterity content) and plone (barebone Plone add-on).

-Please follow ZopeSkel link above to get your first add-on bootstrapped.
+Please read how to use :doc:`ZopeSkel to bootstrap your first add-on </getstarted/paste>`.

 Plone development workflow
 ----------------------------